piyueh/YASync-CLI/README.md

 $ yasync-cli show
 ```

-This will print very basic info of the configuration and the folders'
+This will print very basic info of the configuration and the monitored folders'
 information.

 ### GET and POST endpoints

-This tool also exposes subcommands to send GET and POST requests.
+`yasync-cli` also exposes subcommands to send GET and POST requests.
 For example,
-to rescan a Syncthing-monitoring folder (of which the ID is `abcde-12345`):
+to rescan a monitored folder (of which the ID is `abcde-12345`):

 ```
 $ yasync-cli post /db/scan folder=abcde-12345
 ```

-And the folder ID can be obtained from `$ yasunc-cli show`.
+The folder ID can be obtained from the output of `$ yasunc-cli show`.

 The `get` and `post` subcommands are for debugging purpose only and for
-convenience.
+my convenience.

 ## Contact